Pon Vilangu: Soundtrack

-The music was composed by Ilaiyaraaja, with lyrics written by Vaali, Muthulingam and Kamakodiyan.
+The music was composed by Ilaiyaraaja.

 Reception

-Malini Mannath of The New Indian Express gave the film a positive review; she described the film as "an engrossing film centered on the strong bond between a brother and a sister" and praised the lead actors.
-New Straits Times wrote that the film "keeps you entertained".
-R. P. R. of Kalki gave a negative review for the film.
+Malini Mannath of The Indian Express gave the film a positive review; she described the film as "an engrossing film centered on the strong bond between a brother and a sister" and praised the lead actors.
+K. Vijiyan of New Straits Times wrote that the film "keeps you entertained".
+R. P. R. of Kalki gave the film a negative review and was also critical of Ilaiyaraaja's music.